raikilon/dev-notes/aws/saa-c03/aws.md

 - Both key types support **key material rotation**, but:
   - **AWS-owned keys** have **mandatory** rotation **once a year**.
   - **Customer-managed keys** have **optional** rotation.

+`GenerateDataKey` API generates a unique data key. `GenerateDataKeyWithoutPlaintext` returns only the encrypted copy of the data key.

 ### Key Policies
 - KMS **key policies** (similar to resource policies) are **mandatory** for every key.